MicrosoftDocs/SupportArticles-docs/support/dynamics-365/business-central/cloud-migration/migration-general-error.md

 # "Failed to enable your replication"

-This error is a general error message that's shown to the end user.
+This error is a general error message that's shown to the user when running the **Cloud Migration Setup** assisted setup guide in Business Central, which is part the data migration process from on-premises to Business Central online.
+[Learn more about cloud migration setup](/dynamics365/business-central/dev-itpro/administration/migration-setup).

 ## Symptom